Levi Tillemann: Early life and education

 Tillemann's father, Timber Dick, was a businessman, inventor, and administrator at the University of Denver's School of Engineering and Computer Sciences.
-Timber, who was the son of Colorado's first female lieutenant governor, Nancy E. Dick, died from burn wounds following a 2008 automobile accident.
+Timber, who was the son of Colorado's first female lieutenant governor, Nancy Dick, died from burn wounds following a 2008 automobile accident.
 Levi, with his brothers Corban and Tomicah, accepted the NASA "Create the Future" award for their work with their father on an ultra high-efficiency engine.

 Tillemann's mother, Annette, is a Jewish convert to Mormonism and daughter of Tom Lantos.
 While serving on a mission, Levi left the faith when he was unable to reconcile the logical and liberal outlook his parents had instilled in him with perceived inconsistencies in church doctrine.

 At fifteen, Tillemann started college at Regis University, transferring to Yale University at 16 where he graduated with honors.
 He then earned a PhD from Johns Hopkins University's School of Advanced International Studies in Japan and China studies.
 He speaks Chinese, Spanish, Portuguese and Japanese.